GetStream/stream-video-js/packages/react-native-sdk/README.md

 ## **Requirements** 🛠
-Before running this project please ensure you have set up your development environment for React Native.
+Before running this project please ensure you have set up your [development environment for React Native](https://reactnative.dev/docs/environment-setup).
 The Stream Video React Native SDK supports apps created with the React Native CLI.
-Apps created with Expo are currently not officially supported.

 ## **Contributing** 🤝
 - How can I submit a sample app?